frans-fuerst/fs_inspect/README.md

 * are there files with same content but different names?
 * are there files with same names but different content?

+In comparison to a usual directory differ `fsi` behaves different in some ways.
+Please note that `fsi` does not aim at being a better directory differ (yet) but wants to give a rough hint where to have a closer look without struggling with restructured directories or renamed files.
+Here are some differences in behavior you should know:

+* when handling files **symbolic links are ignored**
+* files with **size 0 are ignored**
+* `fsi` only recognizes equal files on a *binary basis* (using a hash of a file).
+Files which only differ in spaces etc. are just identified as different.
+Please use tools like `meld`, `hexdiff` etc. for further investigation.